 Fritters are found in many cuisines.

 The French beignets, Italian bigne, and Greek loukoumades are sweet cakes of the first type of fritter.
-The batter-frying technique was introduced into Japan by the Portuguese and Spanish in the late 16th century; the tempura that developed, a mixed fry of shrimps, herbs, and vegetables, has been totally incorporated into the cuisine.
+The batter-frying technique was introduced into Japan by the Portuguese and Spanish in the late 16th century; the tempura that developed, a mixed fry of shrimp, herbs, and vegetables, has been totally incorporated into the cuisine.

 The Indian pakora is a savory deep-fried cake containing bits of cauliflower, eggplant, or other vegetables.
 Fritto misto is an Italian dish of bits of meat, seafood, and vegetables dipped in batter and fried in olive oil.
 A specialty dish of various local cuisines is the flower fritter, using daylilies, roses, violets, acacia, elder blow, or squash blossoms.